The Final Empire

 However, underneath the complex plotting and the magical world-building, there's not a lot of character development.
 When push comes to shove, Vin is the same magical stableboy that we see in every high fantasy novel.
 She's found on the streets, parentage unknown, heir to an unprecedented magical power, etc. etc. She's more likable than most, but, when everything else is stripped away, her plot arc is pedestrian and clear (down to the predictable romantic interest).
 This is, needless to say, a disappointment.

 The Final Empire has an elaborate premise, an intriguing plot and meticulous world-building.
 But without strong character development, it comes dangerously close to being just another high fantasy, if better written than most.
-Sanderson has come up with new ways to dot the i's and cross the t's - but is still ultimately writing the same sentence.
+Sanderson has come up with new ways to dot the i's and cross the t's - but ultimately, he's still writing the same old sentence.

-Random note: Sanderson has a terrific website for the series, including lots of annotations, extras and 'behind the scenes' materials.
+Random note: Sanderson has a terrificly detailed website for the series, including lots of annotations, extras and 'behind the scenes' materials.

 Tube journeys: 1 lazy evening